 I was lucky enough to be a few miles away from what was once some really cheap commercial real estate.

 10 years ago the tiny town of Hiram was only big enough for a Walmart.
 Today it has everything overpriced and mediocre – from Applebee’s to Moe’s to Waffle House.
 Along with about 80 other restaurants and superstores for everything from baby toys to Hooters.

-Heck, we even have a real bonafide sex toy store out here.
+Heck, we even have a real bonafide sex toy store out here, more than likely to make you think Next stop: HDPORNVIDEO FREE XXX COLLECTION.
 Like most of the Bible Belt, the once small town of Hiram had undergone a financial transformation from a sanctimonious dry town with too many churches, to a regional suburban commercialized metropolis whose only bell, was a Taco Bell.
 Sunday in Hiram also came with enough traffic on a post-church Sunday to make Atlanta roads seem almost country.